 - Shin v.
-Umeken USA et al.: Won dismissal of putative class action brought against our client, a leading health and dietary supplement company, alleging claims of false advertising, misbranding and RICO, as well as violations of the Federal Food Drug and Cosmetics Act.
+Umeken USA et al. Won dismissal of putative class action brought against our client, a leading health and dietary supplement company, alleging claims of false advertising, misbranding, and RICO, as well as violations of the Federal Food, Drug, and Cosmetic Act.

 - Ruhnke v.
-Allergan: On behalf of client Allergan, obtained a low five-figure settlement in a putative consumer class action litigation seeking over $85 million in damages.
-The settlement came on the eve of Plaintiffs’ certification papers being due, and following aggressive offensive discovery that revealed facts damaging to Plaintiffs’ case.
-The suit alleged that Allergan’s leading skincare and cosmetics line is in violation of the Food Drug and Cosmetics Act, and that the product was being marketed in a way that violates false advertising and unfair competition laws.
+Allergan.
+Obtained a low-five-figure settlement in a putative consumer class action seeking over $85 million in damages against our client Allergan.
+The settlement came on the eve of plaintiffs’ certification papers being due and following aggressive offensive discovery that revealed facts damaging to plaintiffs’ case.
+The suit alleged that Allergan’s leading skincare and cosmetics line violated the Food, Drug, and Cosmetic Act, and that the product was being marketed in a way that violated false advertising and unfair competition laws.

 - Spears v.
-First American eAppraiseIT: Substituted in after a national class was certified with alleged damages exceeding $150 million.
+First American eAppraiseIT.
+Substituted in to represent First American eAppraiseIT after a national class was certified with alleged damages exceeding $150 million.
 After a successful motion, obtained settlement for less than $10 million.

 - Lea v.
-LinkedIn Corp.: Represented LinkedIn Corp. in a putative consumer class action alleging violations of California’s common law right of publicity and California’s Unfair Competition Law based on use of member’s names and pictures in emails to other members.
+LinkedIn.
+Represented LinkedIn in a putative consumer class action alleging violations of California’s common law right of publicity and California’s Unfair Competition Law based on use of members’ names and pictures in emails to other members.
 After filing a motion to dismiss, obtained a highly favorable settlement.

 - Opperman et al. v.
-Path, Inc., et al.: We represent Electronic Arts in a putative consumer class action alleging an invasion of privacy claim premised on use of a “Find Friends” feature integrated into two iPhone-based games distributed by Electronic Arts.
+Path, Inc., et al. Representing Electronic Arts in a putative consumer class action alleging an invasion of privacy claim premised on use of a “find friends” feature integrated into two iPhone-based games distributed by our client.

 - Lopez v.
-Caskers LLC: Obtained the voluntary dismissal of a putative class action alleging violations of California’s Automatic Renewal Law, on behalf of Caskers LLC, the leading e-commerce company focusing on the curation and sale of craft spirits.
+Caskers LLC.
+Obtained the voluntary dismissal of a putative class action alleging violations of California’s Automatic Renewal Law on behalf of Caskers, a leading e-commerce company focusing on the curation and sale of craft spirits.